Tales of the dead

 "You shove the ashes into drawers, bye-bye,'' he said.
 "But the thing about cemeteries is, you learn a lot about history there.
 Cemeteries are not for the dead.
 They're for us, the living.''

-Trip Tips: Cemetery tours
+Trip Tips: Cemetery tours in Chicago

-The Chicago History Museum offers cemetery tours.
+The Chicago History Museum offers cemetery tours, especially in October.